dennisXZX/react-feedback-collection/README.md

 ### Steps
 - cd into server folder and run `npm install` to install the dependencies
 - cd into client folder and run `npm install` to install the dependencies
-- run `npm run dev` to run the app server
+- cd into server folder and run `npm run dev` to run the app server
 - default port for React server: `localhost:3000`
-- default port for Express server" `localhost:5000`
+- default port for Express server: `localhost:5000`

 ### App Flow